Lramseyer/vaporview/README.md

 ## Waveform Viewer

+Supports VCD and FST waveform dump formats

-VaporView automatically opens .vcd files in the waveform viewer.
-In the viewer, you can:
+VaporView automatically opens the waveform files in a viewer, where you can:
 - Add, remove, and rearrange signals
 - Pan and zoom in on the view
 - Place and move markers